Mission

 - Clinical Praxis - Communication and Interpersonal Skills (14 credits).

 Successful completion of all Pre-PsyD and PsyD practicum and internship hours is required for program completion. - Clinical Practicum courses will be one unit of clinical consultation for every semester that students are on practicum (except for the Pre-internship year).
-Students will complete the 500 supervised hours minimum per year required by the APA in 7 credit hours, including PPSY7201 (1 credit) and the following 6 credits of PSYD Clinical Practicum and Pre-Internship courses.
+Students will complete the 500 supervised hours minimum per year required by the APA in 12 credit hours, including PPSY7201 and PPSY7635 taken as part of the required Pre-PSYD coursework and 11 credits of PSYD Clinical Practicum and Pre-Internship courses (see courses below).

-Practicum (6 credits) - Internship (8 credits) 1 full year of internship = 2000 hours minimum
+- Internship (8 credits) 1 full year of internship = 1500 hours minimum

 - Dissertation – Research (16 credits)